henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 ### Time to see the result

-Well, now it's time to see the the micro frontend application running 😎
+Well, now it's time to see the the micro frontend application running. 😎

 Run the command below on the terminal: